inmasjid/inmasjid/README.md

 # MasjidConnect
-This mobile application connects musallees with masajids.
+This application connects musallees with masajids.
 Remember it is always FeeSabeelillah....
 Alhamdulillah:)